-The single barely hinted at what was to come and when the group performed a radio session for Radio One DJ John Peel a few months later, the song didn't even appear in their set.
-Even so, Virgin Records was one of several labels which recognized the Ruts' potential and signed the band in the spring of 1979.
+The single barely hinted at what was to come, and when the group performed a radio session for Radio 1 DJ John Peel a few months later, the song didn't even appear in their set.
+Even so, Virgin Records was one of several labels that recognized the Ruts' potential and signed the band in the spring of 1979.

-They were immediately awarded when the group's next single, "Babylon's Burning"/"Society," seared its way into the U.K. Top Ten.
+They were immediately rewarded when the group's next single, "Babylon's Burning"/"Society," seared its way into the U.K. Top Ten.
 Inspired by the political and societal upheavals taking place across the country, the song perfectly caught the mood of rage simmering just below Britain's surface.
 Following a national tour supporting the Damned and the release of their Top 30 follow-up single, the rabble-rousing "Something That I Said," the Ruts' debut album, The Crack, arrived in October 1979.
-With its seminal blend of punk, roots reggae, dub, and hard rock meets hardcore sound, the album slammed its way to number 16 and into the national musical lexicon.
+With its seminal blend of punk, roots reggae, dub, and hard-rock-meets-hardcore sound, the album slammed its way to number 16 and into the national musical lexicon.

 Pulled from the album as their next single was the seminal "Jah War."
 Written in response to the riots that had ripped across London's Southall neighborhood the previous April, resulting in one death and numerous injuries, the song was a masterpiece of deep dub, a righteous riff, and an anthemic chorus.
 Filled with fury and despair, it encapsulated a bitter moment in Britain's history, much as the Specials' "Ghost Town" would do with equal brilliance the next summer.

-Amazingly the single didn't chart; the song touched too raw a nerve and was thus informally banned from Britain's airwaves, but this disappointment didn't slow down the band.
+Amazingly, the single didn't chart; the song touched too raw a nerve and was thus informally banned from Britain's airwaves, but this disappointment didn't slow down the band.
 A headlining tour was followed by the quartet joining Jamaican ska legend Laurel Aitken for his first new U.K. single in years, "Rudi Got Married."
-The Ruts themselves re-entered the Top 25 in April 1980 with "Staring at the Rude Boys," their own expedition into Two Tone territory, albeit on a lyrical, not musical, journey.
+The Ruts themselves reentered the Top 25 in April 1980 with "Staring at the Rude Boys," their own expedition into 2 Tone territory, albeit on a lyrical, not musical, journey.

-The group was preparing to begin work on their second album, an American tour was also in the works, while their latest British outing was sold out long in advance.
+The Ruts were preparing to begin work on their second album, an American tour was also in the works, while their latest British outing was sold out long in advance.
 Life should have been good, but Owen's own was in tatters.
 His marriage had fallen apart and his longtime heroin habit now raged out of control.
-The Ruts were forced to cancel a number of U.K. tour dates and in desperation, opted for a tough-love approach.
+The Ruts were forced to cancel a number of U.K. tour dates, and in desperation opted for a tough-love approach.
 They fired the singer, shortly after completing work on their proposed next single, "West One."